philipwalton/blog/_drafts/how-to-test-private-javascript-functions.markdown

 ### Different Builds for Testing and Production

-Consider the above myModule example with the following code additions (highlighted)
+Consider the above myModule example with the following code additions (changes highlighted):

 {% highlightjs javascript %}
 var myModule = (function() {